Cocaine and Crack Addiction and Treatment

 Teens and college students are also more likely to try drugs and alcohol due to peer pressure, and because they are often available at parties and other places young adults frequent.

 Cocaine is also one of the most commonly used drugs among working professionals, making in those in certain career fields more likely to try crack or cocaine while on the job, or after work.

 Why is Crack considered to be more dangerous than Cocaine?

 Crack is considered to be more dangerous than cocaine because crack is up to 100 percent pure, whereas the powdered form of cocaine is often mixed with other powders.
 Because crack is smoked instead of snorted, it reaches the brain quicker, making an overdose much more likely.

 Recognizing Cocaine Use

 Secretive behavior – Drug users will often try to hide drugs, paraphernalia, and other items related to their addiction, such as money earned by selling drugs.
-If you notice your loved one behaving secretive, locking you out of his or her room, or leaving for hours at a time without a good explanation as to why, this is a warning sign.
+If someone notices the loved one behaving secretive, locking the room, or leaving for hours at a time without a good explanation as to why, this is a warning sign.

 Hygiene – As an addict becomes more entrenched in drug abuse, he or she may lose interest in personal appearance and hygiene.
 Hair and teeth may go un-brushed, and the same clothing may be worn for days at a time.